muggy8/improbable/from-me-to-me/X1IapY2Y.md

 What was wrong with eating hunted game?

-I if Phanna had a problem with it, then how could they fail to notice something like that till now?
+If Phanna had a problem with it, then how could they fail to notice something like that till now?

 In fact, it's probably Phanna's fault for not noticing.